iainctduncan/papers/source/background.rst

 to create complex algorithmic music, or to those wishing to create sophisticated frameworks or tools of their own that they may reuse across many pieces.
-With general purpose languages, the line between composer-programmer and tools-programmer is blurred - in fact, managing this division is one of the tricker problems with which the programmer must wrestle.
+With general purpose languages, the line between composer-programmer and tools-programmer is blurred and managing this division is one of the tricker problems with which the programmer must wrestle.
 These languages are, not surprisingly, popular amongst professional or serious programmers who want to make music, and much less so among musicians who simply want